longanisainhertaco/dpf2/README.md

 # DPF2 Simulator

-A minimal Dense Plasma Focus (DPF) simulator implemented in Python.
+A Dense Plasma Focus (DPF) simulator implemented in Python.
 This project provides a command line interface and simple models for the external circuit and pinch dynamics.
+The purpose of this project is to experiment with LLM capabilities and to use existing, verified research papers to drive a dense plasma focus simulation tool, that will be open to the scientific community to further explore.

 ## Documentation